shane-kercheval/data-science-template/README.md

 # data-science-template

-This repo is a template for ML/DS Projects.
-It's influenced from:
+This repo contians a template for ML/DS Projects.

+The structure and documents were heavily influenced from:

 - https://github.com/cmawer/reproducible-model
 - https://github.com/drivendata/cookiecutter-data-science